clarkdatalabs/time_filter_map/README.md

 Typically, you'd be able to right click on the index.html file and open it with a web browser to render the webpage.
 If you try this, you'll likely notice that D3 doesn't render.
 This is because we need a server to run D3:

-1. Open your terminal(Mac) or Command Prompt(Windows).
+1. Open your terminal (Mac) or Command Prompt (Windows).
-2. Cd into the dir your html is currently at.
+2. Cd into the dir your html is currently in.
 For example: `cd Desktop/MapSite`
 3. Enter:`python -m SimpleHTTPServer 8000` or `python3 -m http.server`

 Now you&#39;re ready to render the HTML files.
 Click on [local host](http://localhost:8000) to have a look.